Afreum/api/README.md

 # API QUERY LINKS: JSON

-In addition to the immutable **IPFS JSON** files that can be called remotely by developers and manipulated locally or on the server, Afreum also hosts a number of URLs that can be queried via URL parameters to return filtered JSON results.
+In addition to the immutable **IPFS JSON** files that can be called remotely by developers and manipulated locally or on the server, Afreum also hosts a number of endpoints that can be queried via URL parameters to return filtered JSON results.
 These include:

 **1. Token Query URL** https://afreum.com/ice/sites/app/api/tokens.cfm